Operations on spectral partition Lie algebras and TAQ cohomology: A shifted Lie algebra structure with restriction

-Next we examine the shifted restricted Lie algebra structure on the homotopy groups of spectral partition Lie algebras and the reduced mod $p$ TAQ cohomology.
-Some of the methods in this section are inspired by the thesis works of Antol\'{i}n-Camarena and Brantner regarding the shifted Lie algebra structure on the mod 2 homology and the Lubin Tate theory of spectral Lie algebras in \cite{omar, brantner}.
+In this section, we construct a shifted Lie bracket on the homotopy groups of spectral partition Lie algebras, or equivalent the $\Fp$-linear TAQ cohomology groups.
+We start by examining a homotopy fixed points spectral sequence, which reveals much of the shifted restricted Lie structure in question.

-We showed in Proposition \ref{Einfty} and \ref{Einftyodd} that in the case of a free $\mathrm{Lie}^{\pi}_{\Fp,\E_{\infty}}$-algebra on a bounded $\Fp$-module $A$ as a trivial $\mathbb{P}$-algebra, there is a shifted (restricted) Lie bracket on the Andr\'{e}-Quillen cohomology of the trivial $\p_{\R}$-algebra $\pi_*(A)$, which is the $E^2$-page of the dual bar spectral sequence that converges to $\taq^{-*}(A)\cong\pi_*(\mathrm{Lie}^{\pi}_{\Fp,\E_{\infty}}(A^\vee))$.
-Now we show that there is a shifted restricted Lie algebra structure on the homotopy groups of any spectral partition Lie algebra, or the TAQ cohomology of any $\E_\infty$-$H\Fp$-algebra $A$.
-The shifted Lie algebra structure exists at the level of $H\Fp$-modules and agrees with the shifted Lie algebra structure on the $E^2$-page.